 QSC RSC 112 Mix Theater Reference Monitor

-9. Total harmonic distortion (THD): THD measures how precisely Studio monitor speakers can reproduce audio signal.
-High end Studio Monitor speakers might have a 0.003% of noise or distortion.
-The value can go up to 0.4% if the audio circuit is very not designed well.
+9. Total harmonic distortion (THD): THD measures how precisely Studio monitor speakers can reproduce the audio signal.
+High-end Studio Monitor speakers might have a 0.003% of noise or distortion.
+The value can go up to 0.4% if the Studio Monitor has poorly designed internal circuitry.

 It’s always good to understand the specifications of your studio monitor.
 Still, one manufacturer’s “X” THD rating could be another manufacturer’s “Y” THD rating as the loudspeaker manufacturers do not follow a single methodology to test their Studio monitors.